manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

 This servlet is used by Springboot to route incoming requests to the correct servlets created by the mappings in Springboot controllers.

-In the case of a traditional MVC application (like the HTML version of this project), this servlet is also used manage the rendering of a page: in this case the servlet has to pass a ModelAndView object to a render function.
+In the case of a traditional MVC application (like the HTML version of this project), this servlet is also used to manage the rendering of a page: in this case DispatcherServlet has to pass a ModelAndView object to a render function.

 In order to build this ModelAndView object, a Model object and a View object are needed; it's possible to create manually a ModelAndView object but in this project a different solution is adopted:
-+ Each mapping (associated for convention to a showPage() method) that has to load the page, obtains the Model from the framework (by using dependancy injection)
++ Each mapping (associated for convention to a showPage() method) that has to load the page, obtains the Model from the framework (by using dependency injection)
 + The Model is then filled with data that needs to be used by the view (in this case a thymeleaf template)
-+ The mapping returns a string with the name of a template (return "home" $=>$ loads home.html); this string is read by the DispatcherServlet to create the view
++ The mapping returns a string with the name of a template (return "home" $=>$ loads home.html); this string is read by DispatcherServlet to create the view

-At the end of the process the DispatcherServlet can build the ModelAndView object and render it.
+At the end of the process DispatcherServlet can build the ModelAndView object and render it.

 == Redirects